DIY Tie Storage Rack

 I’m not really sure who or what got me into wearing ties, but over the years I’ve amassed quite a collection in different colors and patterns.
 I started buying ties in preparation to student-teach, wanting to grow my professional wardrobe.
 It quickly went from getting some ties to wear for work to wanting a variety of colors, patterns, and even widths (ok… it may have become an obsession).
 My friends and family jumped on board and started gifting me more of them over the years, and here I am today with a sizable collection.
 All told I think I have more than 100 of them (yes, I do wear them all).

 As my collection of ties has grown over the years, it was necessary to expand and adapt my tie storage solution to keep up.
 I started out hanging them on a clothes hanger in the closet.
-From there I graduated to a rotating tie rack that hung on the closet rod and had little tabs to hold each tie.
+From there I graduated to a rotating tie storage rack that hung on the closet rod and had little tabs to hold each tie.

 Once I outgrew that, we decided it was time to make a better organizer.
 We screwed basic lengths of lumber (that were cut to size at the store for us) together and nailed on a back to it.
-We then added some of those diamond grid drawer dividers into it and had our tie rack.
+We then added some of those diamond grid drawer dividers into it and had our basic tie storage rack.
 It wasn’t pretty, but it was functional.
 It wasn’t long before I outgrew this one as well, and with the overflow, I resorted to using a cardboard box with more drawer dividers to tide me over.

 I decided this fall that it was time to get serious about my tie storage, creating a rack that was well-built, looked nice, and gave me lots of flexibility in how I used it for my ties.
 I couldn’t be happier with the results and know you will be too!